-Is found growing on decaying tropical bamboo around Southeast Asia, particularly Malaysia where it has been used by indigenous tribes (Orang asli) for hundreds of years – one of the uses was to treat epilepsy in children.
+It is found growing on decaying tropical bamboo around Southeast Asia, particularly Malaysia where it has been used by indigenous tribes (Orang Asli) for hundreds of years – one of the uses was to treat epilepsy in children.
 It has been found to have radical scavenging properties as well as being hepatoprotective, anti-inflammatory and genoprotective (Tan, W.C., et al., 2015).

 G. japonicum further benefits include the protection and detoxification of the liver, improves microcirculation and blood flow as well as providing systemic protection for individuals who are receiving chemotherapy or radiation treatment (Hobbs, C., 1986).

-This variety of reishi is very sweet in taste.
-It has a history in traditional medicine of being used in the treatment of deafness and arthritic joints.
-It is beneficial in improving one’s complexion, increasing stamina and reducing inflammation – making it great for individuals with arthritis and adrenal fatigue (Hobbs, C., 1986).
+This variety of reishi is very sweet.
+It has a history, in traditional medicine, of being used in the treatment of deafness and arthritic joints.
+It is beneficial in improving one’s complexion, increasing stamina and reducing inflammation – making it great for individuals with arthritis and mild adrenal insufficiency (Hobbs, C., 1986).

 Nutritional Constituents of Reishi

-Polysaccharides are long-chained sugars such as glycogen, starches and fibre that are extracted from the fruiting body, spores and mycelia of reishi (Suarez-Arrayo, I.J., 2017).
+Polysaccharides are long-chained sugars such as glycogen, starches, and fiber that are extracted from the fruiting body, spores, and mycelia of reishi (Suarez-Arrayo, I.J., 2017).
 They provide the body with energy, they keep us full and help with reducing toxins.
-Polysaccharides in reishi (Over 100 different varieties) also have many health benefits, such as suppressing and eliminating pathogenic invaders that enter the body such as viruses, bacteria and yeast (Candida) (Serrano, R.B., 2011)(Page, L., 2009).
-They also contain anti-tumour and immunostimulating actions (Cassileth, B.R., et al., 2010).
-When reishi is water extracted using the fruiting body, 51% of the end result is polysaccharides (Hobbs, C., 1986).
+Polysaccharides in reishi (Over 100 different varieties) also have many health benefits, such as suppressing and eliminating pathogenic invaders that enter the body such as viruses, bacteria, and yeast (Candida) (Serrano, R.B., 2011)(Page, L., 2009).
+They also contain anti-tumor and immunostimulating actions (Cassileth, B.R., et al., 2010).
+When reishi is water extracted using the fruiting body, 51% of the result is polysaccharides (Hobbs, C., 1986).